shaykalyan/shaykalyan.github.io/eleventy/posts/2022/code-review-practices.md

 ---

 ## Title and description
 The title and description are probably one of the most important bits of creating a PR outside of the code itself.
 Not only is it meant to brief the reviewers as to what the changes are that are being proposed, but also give the why and the context behind it.
 Having worked in a couple of large codebases now, spanning at least a couple of years in each, I've lost count the number of times I've relied on past PR descriptions to remind me of the motivation behind changes and understand the context better.
 For example, a colleague recently messaged me about a section of the code and questioning why the business logic does X instead of Y?
-A quick `git blame` lead us to find a PR from myself, where past Shay wrote exactly why it was tweaked.
+A quick `git blame` lead us to find a PR from myself, where past Shay wrote exactly why it was tweaked!

 #### Title
 For the title, I'd advocate to follow some of the practices Chris outlines in their post on [How to Write a Git Commit Message](https://cbea.ms/git-commit/), specifically using imperative mood: